 But the land would not remain worthless for long.
 A newfound American appreciation for wild, sublime landscapes was beginning to endow lands like the future Elysian Park with new value.
 In fact, the same happy coincidence -- the rejection of remote, inaccessible lands as worthless and a growing regard for wilderness and natural wonders -- gave the United States its earliest national parks.

-Persuaded by city engineer George Hansen that future generations of Angelenos would benefit from its scenic and recreational opportunities, the city council set aside the hilly lands as public parkland on August 22, 1883.
-Three years later, on April 5, 1886, the city formally organized the once-worthless parcels as Elysian Park.
+Persuaded by city engineer George Hansen that future generations of Angelenos would benefit from its scenic and recreational opportunities, the city council set aside the the once-worthless parcels as Elysian Park on April 5, 1886.

 Unlike Westlake (today MacArthur) Park and Central Park (today Pershing Square) -- also created out of lands considered worthless -- Elysian would not be improved with formal landscaping and popular amenities like recreational lakes, boathouses, and band shells.
 Instead, the land was to retain a semi-wild character.